mattkirke/mattkirke/README.md

 - I am currently completing the #100DaysOfCoding challenge
 - I am also fixing errors on my Bar Closing List!
-- Ask me about my experience of School Of Code and my excitement for my tech career!
+- Ask me about my experience at School Of Code and my excitement for my tech career!
 - How to reach me: [Linkedin](www.linkedin.com/in/matthew-kirke843265)
 <!--